weissmuster/progressbar4j/README.md

-ProgressBar4j is a utility to log the processing of units in the console.
+ProgressBar4j is a utility to log the processing of units in the console via System.Logger.